rasundsbak/zoterokurs/episodes/03-zotero-and-text-editors.md

 exercises: 2
 ---
 **Using Zotero with a text editor**
+Open R-cloud when Zotero run.
+Log into Zotero to generate Zotero Web API https://www.zotero.org/settings/keys/new .
+Name this key for example Rmarkdown and generate key.
+Go to R-markdown an click on Tools, Rmarkdown, Citations, paste in the citation key from Zotero.
+Then go to Tools, Project options, Rmarkdown, select zotero libraries.

-Open Word or your other text editor, and paste in example text from the Lorem ipsum generator.
+Then copy and paste an example text from the Lorem ipsum generator.
 url: https://www.lipsum.com/

 Save your file somewhere so that you know where to find it.